This USGS data file has been deprecated.

-According to the Roman historian Pliny the Elder, the Lydia earthquake of 17 A.D. "greatest earthquake in human memory" (Keitel, E. "Tacitus and the Disaster Narrative".
+According to the Roman historian Pliny the Elder, the Lydia earthquake of 17 A.D. was the "greatest earthquake in human memory" (Keitel, E. "Tacitus and the Disaster Narrative".
 In Kraus C.S., Marincola J. & Pelling C. Ancient Historiography and Its Contexts: Studies in Honour of A. J. Woodman.
 Oxford University Press, 2010, p.
 335. ISBN 9780191614095).
 But a bigger one is coming.

 The real big earthquake in biblical prophecy is the following one:

 18 And there were noises and thunderings and lightnings; and there was a great earthquake, such a mighty and great earthquake as had not occurred since men were on the earth.
 19 Now the great city was divided into three parts, and the cities of the nations fell.
 And great Babylon was remembered before God, to give her the cup of the wine of the fierceness of His wrath.
 20 Then every island fled away, and the mountains were not found.
 (Revelation 16:18-20)

 Notice that the above earthquake is so big that the cities of the nations will fall.
 Mountains will be leveled and islands "fled away" (more on this can be found in the article Islands and Bible Prophecy).
 This seems to be the biggest earthquake that will ever hit the planet with humans on it.
 Despite the view of 'preterists' that this already happened (see The Dangerous Rise of Preterists), that is nonsense.